Mothra vs. Godzilla: Themes

 The film historian Steve Ryfle calls Mothra vs. Godzilla a "classic good-versus-evil stand-off".
 He says the film raises philosophical questions about unity and humanity's will to put aside their differences for the greater good.
 Ryfle refers to Godzilla as a "specter of nuclear annihilation", metaphorically casting its shadow over Japan.
-Ryle also describes Godzilla as a symbol of moral judgement after indirectly killing the film's villains.
+Ryfle also describes Godzilla as a symbol of moral judgement after indirectly killing the film's villains.
 The director Ishirō Honda had directed the original Godzilla (1954) and Mothra (1961) films, and the actor Hiroshi Koizumi said Honda was able to emphasize his themes better through Mothra than Godzilla, stating, "Mothra's role was a messenger of peace".
 Kenji Sahara said his character Torahata symbolized greed.
 Honda purposely chose to portray the film's version of Infant Island as a partial wasteland as a way to "visualize the terror and the power of the atomic bomb".

-The film historian David Kalat writes that the film brings the shame of civilized man to the forefront, and says that the film's Japanese character do little to nothing to return Mothra's egg yet travel to Infant Island to ask Mothra for more.
-Kalat writes that Mothra is the first to respond to Saki's speech about the brotherhood between mankind, adding that Mothra "possesses a more developed faculty of forgiveness than her subjects," thus making Mothra "morally and spiritually superior" than humans.
+The film historian David Kalat writes that the film brings the shame of civilized man to the forefront, and says that the film's Japanese characters do little to nothing to return Mothra's egg yet travel to Infant Island to ask Mothra for more.
+Kalat writes that Mothra is the first to respond to Sakai's speech about the brotherhood between mankind, adding that Mothra "possesses a more developed faculty of forgiveness than her subjects," thus making Mothra "morally and spiritually superior" than humans.